A few weeks ago, we were turned down for a large donation because our cost per child is too high.

-- We’d need to buy 50 or 100 cots and bring in lots more kids
+- Buy 50 or 100 cots and bring in lots more kids

-- We’d have just one staff member who barely knows the kids’ names, much less their individual trauma histories.
+- Employ just one staff member who barely knows the kids’ names, much less their individual trauma histories.

-- We could bring in a string of foreign “volunteers” to supervise the kids, without doing background checks or even insisting they share a language with the children.
+- Bring in a string of foreign “volunteers” to supervise the kids, without doing background checks or insisting they share a language with the children.

-- We’d send our kids to public schools, wearing old rags, and have no interactions with their teachers at all.
+- Send our kids to public schools — and have no interactions with their teachers at all.

-- Or worse, let our untrained “volunteers” be their teachers, and they’d have a new one every week or two
+- Or worse, let our untrained “volunteers” be their teachers, and introduce a new one every week or two

-- We’d neglect their emotional needs and not worry about their self-esteem at all.
+- Neglect their emotional needs and not worry about their self-esteem at all.

-- We could give the older kids mind-numbing piecework jobs to help offset their costs and make them work instead of studying.
+- Give the older kids mind-numbing factory production jobs to help offset their costs

-- We’d then put those kids out at age 17 — with no family connection, no personal belongings, no support network, and minimal education — to make adult lives for themselves.
+- Put the kids out at age 17 — with no family connection, no personal belongings, no support network, and minimal education — and expect them to fend for themselves.

 Did you know that many orphanages around the world deliberately keep the kids in bleak conditions so tourists and “volunteers” will donate more generously?